0xDones/tfgen/README.md

     # I'll just be created on modules inside the prod folder
 ```

-#### tfgen variables
+#### Internal variables

-These variables are injected into the templates:
+These variables are automatically injected into the templates:

 - `tfgen_working_dir`: The path from the root config file to the working directory